prodo-dev/prodo/docs/content/01_introduction/core-concepts.md

 ```

 Your application state is all contained in a single **store** which is created
 from your model.
-This store is your apps single source of truth.
+This store is your app's single source of truth.

 ```ts
 const store = model.createStore({